mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Function signature types can be used as the type of functions when they are defined.
-They can also be used as parameter types when functions can be passed as argument to other functions.
+They can also be used as parameter types when functions can be passed as an argument to other functions.

 Parameter types are not inferred unless the function itself is typed using a function signature type.